BBGuy/commerce_stock/README.txt

 Each product type that is to be stock controlled is to be enabled using the admin interface.
 Enabled product types will have a stock field added to them; this field will hold the current stock count.
-You can disable stock checking for specific products this is useful if an organisation has a “flagship” product that’s always in stock.
+You can disable stock checking for specific products this is useful if an organisation has a product that's always in stock.

 A rule is created by the module to decrease the stock level when an order is complete.